Skip to content

 • has capacity to be adapted as your child grows

-If possible, it is best to have a chair with ‘modular’ seating which means that any extra supports your child might need can be added on – such as for their arms and head if they need them.
-Some children will need a moulded seat made specifically for them.
-Though this will limit how adaptable the chair will be, it may be advised as the most comfortable and supportive option.
+If possible, it is best to have a chair with ‘modular’ seating.
+This means that any extra supports your child might need can be added on – such as for their arms and head if they need them.

 Your OT or physio will be able to give you advice about a suitable first powered chair for your child.
 They will also give you advice about changing that chair as your child grows and their needs potentially change.
 They will make a referral for you to NHS Wheelchair Services.
 As any powered wheelchair will need repairs and maintenance they will also advise you about having a ‘back-up’ manual chair.

-Go Kids Go – training and expert advice for wheelchair using children.
+Go Kids Go > – training and expert advice for wheelchair using children.